COVID-19 UPDATE 11/01/21:

 - Children and young people are not being adversely affected by COVID-19, including those with underlying health conditions.
 Even those with significant underlying conditions are coping well with the virus.
 This is why young patients with BBS, who are generally well, are not being asked by the BBS clinics team to shield.

-- Some children and young people who have BBS and who are clinically extremely vulnerable, may be advised by their doctor/hospital team to shield and not to attend school for this ‘lockdown’ period.
+- Some children and young people who have BBS and who are clinically extremely vulnerable, may be advised by their doctor/hospital team to shield.
 Doctors will be reviewing whether children in their care are still at highest risk, based on the most recent evidence available and some parents may already have been told by their doctor that they do not need to shield.